Israel Dammon trial

-The Israel Dammon trial was a court case (State of Maine vs. Israel Dammon) that occurred 17-18 Feb 1845 in Dover, ME.
-The protagonist, Israel Dammon (1811–1886), sometimes misspelled Damman or Damon, was arrested during a loud, fanatical worship event at the farmhouse of James Ayer, Jr., in nearby Atkinson on 15 Feb.
+The Israel Dammon trial was a court case (State of Maine vs. Israel Dammon) that occurred 17-18 Feb 1845 in Dover, Maine.
+Israel Dammon (1811–1886), sometimes misspelled, e.g., Damman or Damon, was arrested during a loud, fanatical worship event at the farmhouse of James Ayer, Jr., in nearby Atkinson on 15 Feb.

-The Event
+Event

-That snowy, Saturday evening of 15 Feb, most of the 50-60 attendees at Ayer's farmhouse were Millerite Adventists who, less than four months earlier, had experienced disappointment that Jesus had not returned to earth, as they had anticipated.
+That snowy, Saturday evening of 15 Feb 1845, most of the 50-60 attendees at Ayer's farmhouse were Millerite Adventists who, less than four months earlier, had experienced disappointment that Jesus had not returned to earth, as they had anticipated.
 Elder Dammon, a former sea captain from Exeter, presided at the event, that featured two young, female visionaries, Dorinda Baker of Orrington and 17-year old Ellen Harmon from Portland, along with other vising elders, including, Simeon Hall, James White, and Elder Wood.

 After someone apparently complained to the authorities, deputy sheriff Joseph Moulton and three colleagues arrived to investigate.
 However, not being granted access, they broke open the door and attempted to arrest Dammon.
 But many of the women present jumped on him and prevented his arrest.
 Moulton called for backup but to no avail.
 Finally, after even more help arrived, they were able to take Dammon into custody.

-The Trial
+Trial

-According to historian Frederick Hoyt, who first discovered and published the trial report from 7 Mar 1845 in the Piscataguis Farmer of Dover in Piscataquis County, "Dammon had been charged with being 'a vagabond and idle person, going about in the town of Atkinson ... from place to place, begging.'
-With being 'a common railer or brawler, neglecting his calling or employment, misspending his earnings,' and failing to 'provide for the support of himself [or his] family, and against the peace of the State of Maine, and contrary to form of Statute in such cases made and provided.'"
+According to historian Frederick Hoyt, who first discovered and published the trial report from 7 Mar 1845 in the Piscataguis Farmer of Dover in Piscataquis County, "Dammon had been charged with being 'a vagabond and idle person, going about in the town of Atkinson ... from place to place, begging,' being 'a common railer or brawler, neglecting his calling or employment, misspending his earnings,' and failing to 'provide for the support of himself [or his] family, and against the peace of the State of Maine, and contrary to form of Statute in such cases made and provided.'"

 Despite some contradictory testimony, the 38 sworn or affirmed witnesses for both sides agreed on most details concerning the event in question.
-It was loud and boisterous; there were trances and visions, shouting, crawling and rolling on the floor, washing and kissing feet, declarations that some were going to hell and that people should not work, spiritual (holy) kissing between man and women.
+It was loud and boisterous.
+There were trances and visions, shouting, crawling and rolling on the floor, washing and kissing feet, declarations that some were going to hell and that people should not work, and spiritual (holy) kissing between men and women.
 Ellen Harmon lay on the floor in vision and sat up to confront people with what she claimed to have seen regarding them.
 Some said she was known as "Imitation of Christ;" others disagreed.
 Dorinda Baker went into a bedroom with various men, although there was no consensus as to their identity.
 Some were baptized in the nearby, frigid stream.
 One witness stated, "I never saw such confusion, not even in a drunken frolic."

 The court pronounced Dammon "guilty" and sentenced him to 10 days in prison, but his attorney appealed and managed to get the case dropped.
 He never served time.